pgaunitz/co_ping_mobile/README.md

 ### So what is Co-Ping?

-Co-Ping is the cooperate shopping app for amazing neighbor's.
-With it you can announce when you'll go shopping so that a neighbor who may need one or two items can request you pick it up for them.
+Co-Ping is the cooperative shopping app for amazing neighbor's.
+With it you can announce when you'll go shopping so that a neighbor who may need a few items can request you pick it up for them.
 Next time, when they go shopping, you may be out of something and they can return the favour.
-This app is about bringing people in a co-operative or neighborhood closer - one kind gesture at a time.
+This app is about bringing people in a co-operative or neighborhood closer - one kind gesture at a time (while saving time, money and reducing consumption).

 ### Let's get started